 • The tax exemption can only be claimed if the construction of the said property is completed

-• Transfer of ownership within 5 years of possession will avoid tax exemption under Section 80C.
+• Transfer of ownership within 5 years of possession will not be eligible for Section 80C exemption

-• If the transfer is made 5 years after the property ownership, any amount claimed as a tax deduction must be taxed in the year of the transfer.
-Failing to do this will also exclude you from the Section 80C deduction.
+• If the transfer is made 5 years after the property ownership, any amount claimed as a tax deduction must be taxed in the year of the transfer

 11. Stamp Duty and Registration Charges